hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 * Yep.
 "Total" window.
 Or *offset of non-client area of the window*.

 [13:31:02](#M-GD-VKA7sKr8T6zq-p3PtxVRKHE8nIJK5ZJ5h81oJs) <hiiamboris (NOT THIS ONE)>:
 Like I said, think again on the result of `( event/offset + face/offset + event/window/offset )`.
 You miss by a titlebar, then Red missed by a titlebar and it *looks like* none of you missed.
-But it's not the case Ì†ΩÌ∏â
+But it's not the case üòâ

 [14:09:13](#2dXKFtPRDGw3osH-BkH-PAaiR6ywCfgGqLyTonbnp9c) <zwortex (zwortex)>:
 ok - everything trickles down to window/offset that is not reporting the client-area offset but the window's offset (your non-client area) and therefore, there is this gap of the client-area offset within the window that prevents computing the screen absolute position of a widget, or of a mouse event.
 Surely, this should be a bug ?
 Maybe re-open/extend #4270.